 The World Health Organisation (WHO)

-believe their company should be doing more to protect the mental health of their workforce
+78% of employees feel their companies should do more to protect the mental health of their workforce (Oracle)

 75% of Gen-Zers an 50% of Millennials have left jobs for mental health reasons (Harvard Business Review)